 It’s great to feel secure in your job, however, don’t get too comfortable.
 Exceptional employees are forever looking ahead and preparing for potential problems that may arise down the road.
 This same approach should also be applied to your career- you need a concrete vision of where you want to be in six months as soon as someone asks!
 Have ambition, set goals, and stay focused on achieving them – this is essential for success.

 To get an idea of your next move, ask yourself: Would I like a higher position?
 Is managing more people what I want to do?
 Do my responsibilities need to be altered or should they stay the same?
 Am I looking for increased authority and prominence or am I content as part of a team?
+These questions are essential for defining the path to becoming an exceptional employee.

 3. Communicate well and listen even better.